OptimizingClaudeCode:Karpathy's10xAgenticWorkflowGuide

 print(f"Final Answer:\n{final_answer}\n")

-Verify: Print the extracted components to confirm they match the content within the respective tags in Claude's raw output.
+Verify: Print the extracted components.
+They must match the content inside the respective tags in Claude's raw output.
+If they don't, your regex is off.

 Step 2: Implement a Code Execution Environment (Tool)